dedupeio/dedupe/docs/Matching-records.rst

 Other field distances
 ~~~~~~~~~~~~~~~~~~~~~

-Right now we have only implemented a string metric as our measure of the
+We have implemented a number of field distance measures.
+See :doc:`the
-distances between fields.
-Dedupe can be extended to use other string
-metrics or other distance measures.
-For example, if records had reliable
-geographic point information, we could define a field distance that was
-the distance between two geographic points.
+details about variables <Variable-definition>`.